Vidallia/Lottery/README.md

 Well Look no further!
 This project  has taught me a lot while accomplishing something amazing, (in my eyes atleast), it's still a work in progress so please, try not to be too harsh but, anyone is open to improve upon my code and modifying it as they see fit.

+This code is by no means refined or finished.
+It's a work in progress.

 Any questions?
 Or just want to contact me?
 Send all emails here: haxrhax@gmail.com